- Anti-Climax Boss: The Russian mercenaries—two incredibly tough and tenacious badasses who...eventually get shot by Archy. Offscreen.

 - Also, "Rock & Roll Queen"

-- Fridge Brilliance / "Funny Aneurysm" Moment: In the years since this film was released, the international real estate and housing market (Which all the characters constantly refer to as booming and overflowing with cash) has undergone a collapse the likes of which has not been seen in years, and was actually one of the instigating factors for the worst recession since the Great Depression of the 1920s and 1930s.
-It was not intentional, he did not see the collapse coming, but in the commentary Guy Ritchie explains that this collapse came about because of exactly what the characters in the film are doing.
+- "Funny Aneurysm" Moment: In the years since this film was released, the international real estate and housing market (Which all the characters constantly refer to as booming and overflowing with cash) has undergone a collapse the likes of which has not been seen in years, and was actually one of the instigating factors for the worst recession since the Great Depression of the 1920s and 1930s.
+It was not intentional, he did not see the collapse coming, but in the DVD Commentary, Guy Ritchie explains that this collapse came about because of exactly what the characters in the film are doing.
 Not the violence and crime, but people buying low-cost properties and inflating their prices and re-selling them in a long chain from one to the next until the entire system ultimately collapses under its own weight.

 - Harsher in Hindsight: Lenny immediately suspects that Johnny faked his death (before the events of the film began) and questions Roman, his manager, if he personally saw the body.
 Specifically, he asks "Did you see him hanging from the ceiling with his cock in his hand, like a real Rockn Rolla?"
 Cue the news of how David Carradine really died...